ileshmistry/kontent-custom-element-language-elanco/README.md

 ## Description

-This custom element for [Kentico Kontent](https://kontent.ai) can be used for deep "copy from language" feature.
+This custom element for [Kentico Kontent](https://kontent.ai) can be used for deep `copy from language` feature.
+This means it will copy from language current item & all its linked items recursively.

 ## Quick Deploy